 So you’ve already investigated the competition?
 Great.
 Now is the time to develop your unique selling proposition.
 A USP is basically a logline of your brand.
 It’s a short statement that tells people what you sell.
 It should include your value and highlight your unique product or service.

 When it comes to your brand’s identity, a huge step involves discovering your brand’s personality.
 Aside from products and services, your target audience will be one of the helpers along the way in determiningwho you are and how you appear in the marketplace.
 For example, if your regular client or customer is a middle-aged mom, you’re going to want to have a playful, maternal, authoritative voice.
 You can come up with your brand’s personality by brainstorming with your team and analyzing your client.
 Think of the brand as a living breathing human with wants, needs, fears, and vocabulary.
 Verbalize those abstract ideas to create words that speak to your target audience.

 Associating your brand with a visual through website design and other visual components is really helpful in determining marketing copy and visuals.
 For example, if your brand is eyelash extensions, maybe your logo is a woman’s face or a tree to symbolize long, elegant branches as eyelashes.

 Go wild with creativity here as that will speak the loudest among the rest.
 After all, it’s your creativity and imagination that will be unique and original in an oversaturated market.

 A logo that’s appealing and attractive can do wonders for your business, and a catchy slogan can keep your business in the hearts and minds of your customers.

-Overall, your brand needs to mark the company culture.
+Your brand needs to mark the company culture.
 Your company’s culture should reflect your brand identity design and brand identity creation as well, including dress code, behavior, and voice.
-Setting the standard for your brand is critical to ensure its longevity in the market.
+Setting the standard for your brand development is critical to ensure its longevity in the market.